ractivejs/ractivejs.github.io/legacy/0.8/Migrating.md

 As `set` will create intermediate objects when setting an undefined keypath, array methods will now swap in an empty array instead of erroring when called with an undefined keypath.
 Trying to use an array method with a non-array value including `null` will still throw.

-Event objects created by event directives and the results of {{{createLink 'Ractive.getNodeInfo()'}}} are now enhanced with a number of contextual helper methods to make interacting with Ractive in template-relative contexts programmatically easier.
+Event objects created by event directives and the results of [Ractive.getNodeInfo()](Ractive.getNodeInfo().md) are now enhanced with a number of contextual helper methods to make interacting with Ractive in template-relative contexts programmatically easier.
 The old node info object properties are now deprecated, and their functionality has been replaced by the `resolve` and `get` methods.

 Transitioning elements will not longer keep unrelated elements from being removed.
 Transitions now have a safety check that forces them to complete within a short interval from their target duration, which keeps misbehaving transitions and browsers from causing elements to get stuck in the DOM.